johnnyfivepi/tailscale-on-raspberry-pi/README.md

 - **Raspberry Pi**: Any model will do, though having one with a decent amount of resources (like a Raspberry Pi 3 or newer) will make the process smoother.
 I used a Raspberry Pi 4 B+, which moonlights quite literally as my Indi-Allsky timelapse machine.
 - **A microSD card**: We'll be flashing our microSD card with a Raspberry Pi OS in the next section of our guide.
 - **Internet access**: Your Pi will need a stable connection to the internet (either via Ethernet or Wi-Fi).
-I started with Wi-Fi then switched over to Ethernet.
+While I started with Wi-Fi, which works fine for general use, I switched to Ethernet for better stability, speed, and security.
+Ethernet offers a more reliable, faster connection with lower latency, reducing the risk of interruptions or slowdowns, especially when running services like Tailscale.
+It's also a more secure option in environments where wireless networks may have vulnerabilities.
 - **A Tailscale account**: We’ll need this to connect our Raspberry Pi and other devices to our private network.
 If you don’t already have an account, [you can sign up for free](https://tailscale.com/pricing?plan=personal)!
 - **A computer or device to interact with the Raspberry Pi**: You'll need to connect to your Pi via SSH or directly using a monitor and keyboard.
 I used the command line to SSH into my Raspberry Pi, as I don't have an extra keyboard, mouse, or display.